 Front electret microphone

 It has no backplate.
-Instead, the inside surface of the mic capsule and diaphragm forms the capacitor.
+Instead, the mic capsules and the diaphragm's inside surface form the capacitor.
 Then, manufacturers fix the electret film to the front cover inside the mic.
 Finally, they connect the metalized diaphragm to the FET input.

 Back electret microphone